Ninja Gaiden III: The Ancient Ship of Doom: Plot

 A door to the interdimensional rift opens.
 Clancy appears, telling Ryu, Irene, and Foster that they were all used as pawns in his plan to take over the ruins and claim the life energy as his.
 Foster tries to follow Clancy through the door, but the energy destroys him utterly.
 Ryu goes through the rift into the subspace while Irene stays behind.
 Inside the subspace, Ryu encounters his resurrected and strengthened look-alike, and kills him once and for all.
 Ryu is teleported from the subspace into a room where he meets Clancy once again.
-Clancy explains the truth behind Castle Rock: the ruins are a dimensional warship called the "Ancient Ship of Doom".
+Clancy explains Castle Rock's ruins are a dimensional warship called the "Ancient Ship of Doom".
 He says that "these super-dimensional ruins are the foundation upon which a new world will be created", and that it will be where all new life will originate from.
 The ship reappears in the real world, and Clancy fires a test shot to demonstrate its power while Irene watches in horror.

 Ryu fights his way back through the ship and confronts Clancy, who has turned himself into a bio-noid.
 Clancy gives Ryu the offer to join him and work to wipe out the human race and usher a new age, but Ryu refuses and kills him after a lengthy battle.
 Ryu is transported outside the warship and back to Irene.
-Both watch as the Ancient Ship of Doom is brought down and explodes, and Castle Rock fortress crumbles.
-The two watch as the sun rises and as a new day begins.
+Both watch as the Ancient Ship of Doom is brought down and explodes, and Castle Rock crumbles.
+The two watch the sunrise as a new day begins.